EnzoBnl/enzobnl/bd.md

 ## Hadoop
 ### `JAVA_HOME` said to be missing but is not
-`/etc/hadoop/hadoop-env.sh` but the variable is exported in your `.bashrc` and/or `.profile` ? -> You need to also export it by uncommenting the properline in `<hadoop home>/etc/hadoop/hadoop-env.sh`
+Getting `ERROR: JAVA_HOME is not set and could not be found.` but the variable is exported in your `.bashrc` and/or `.profile` ? -> You need to also export it by uncommenting the proper line in `<hadoop home>/etc/hadoop/hadoop-env.sh`.

 ## Google Cloud Platform's tools